Why do I love my age? What do I like about being 58? So many things …

 I love appreciating my family

-It’s satisfying to have been married for 26 years and know that we have that many and more ahead of us.
+It’s satisfying to have been married for 33 years and know that we have that many and more ahead of us.
 It’s really hard to describe how wonderful it feels to see your kids turn into amazing, thoughtful, kind adults.
 I love being able to focus on each one of them separately.
 It’s great when they start to enjoy you as an adult and actually want your advice.
-I love being able to enjoy family time together, which is now fun, adult activities, and less chaos!
+With each year that passes as a mom, I love being able to enjoy family time together, which is now fun, adult activities, and less chaos!
 (Most parents remember vacations with little kids and the word exhausting comes to mind.)

 I want to hear!
 Why do you love YOUR age?